GitauHarrison/notes/simple_whatsapp_chatbot.md

  * Debugger is active!
 ```

-This application is running our `localhost`.
-In order to test it, we will use `ngrok` to provide us with a temporary URL that redirects to our local post 5000.
+This application is running on `localhost`.
+In order to test it, we will use `ngrok` to provide us with a temporary URL that redirects to our local port 5000.
 Let us update our application to run `ngrok` every time we fire up our server.

-`.flaskenv: All environment variable go here`
+`.flaskenv: Add ngrok to environment variables`
 ```
 FLASK_APP=bot.py
 FLASK_ENV=development